Miguel Serrano: Nazism and occultism: 1939–1952

 F. K. claimed that the group owed its allegiance to a secretive Brahmin elite who resided in the Himalayas.
-It practices combined kundalini yoga with ceremonial magic and expressed a pro-Nazi position.
+It practiced combined kundalini yoga with ceremonial magic and expressed a pro-Nazi position.
 It espoused a belief in an astral body which could be awakened through various rituals and meditative practices.
 The group revered the Nazi German leader Adolf Hitler as the savior of an Aryan race and presented him as a shudibudishvabhaba, an initiate of immense willpower who had voluntarily incarnated onto Earth to assist in the overthrow of the Kali Yuga, a present dark age for humanity.
 F. K. claimed that through the astral realm, he was able to establish a connection with Hitler, during which they had various conversations.

 As the Second World War ended in defeat for Nazi Germany in 1945, Serrano was convinced that Hitler had not committed suicide in Berlin as was claimed by the victorious Allies.
 Instead, Serrano believed that Hitler had escaped and was living in Antarctica, either in a secluded warm environment on the continent or under the ice cap itself.
 This idea had been suggested to him by F. K.—who claimed that he remained in astral contact with Hitler—but was also widely rumoured in the Latin American press.
 In 1947, Ladislao Szabó's book Hitler est vivo had been published, exerting an influence on Serrano.
 Szabó's book alleged that a U-boat convoy had taken Hitler to safety in Queen Maud Land.
 In 1947–48, Serrano travelled to Antarctica as a journalist with the Chilean Army.
 In 1948, he wrote his own short book, La Antártica y otros Mitos, which repeated Szabó's claims about Hitler's survival.

 In 1951, Serrano travelled to Europe, and in Germany visited various sites associated with the Nazi Party, including Hitler's Berlin bunker, Hitler's Berghof home, and Spandau Prison, where Rudolf Hess and other prominent Nazis were then imprisoned.
 During this trip he also visited Switzerland, where he met and befriended the writer Hermann Hesse and the psychoanalyst Carl Jung.